 The Cafe has beautiful views of the castle and Loch Ness.
 We had just eaten so we didn’t stop in, but they do serve light snacks and use locally sourced produce.

-Urquhart Castle Scotland Logistical Information
+Urquhart Castle Scotland FAQs

-Urquhart Castle Location
+Where is Urquhart Castle located?

 The castle is located on the western shore of the northern end of Loch Ness, close to the small town of Drumnadrochit.
 Loch Ness is located 168 miles (three and a half hours of driving) from Edinburgh, which I think is a bit much for a day trip.

 Urquhart Castle hours vary throughout the year.
 They open at 9:30 year around and close at 4:30 pm in the winter and 6 pm in the summer.
+In October they close at 5 pm.

 Check the website to confirm the hours and ensure there are no unexpected closures.